<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A Tome alternative comparison for teams that need AI-assisted storytelling plus editable HTML/CSS slides, MCP agent edits, and portable exports.</summary>
+<summary>A Tome alternative for agent-editable presentations: AI-assisted storytelling plus editable HTML/CSS slides, MCP agent edits, and portable exports.</summary>

 </entry>